arviz-devs/arviz-project/elections/ArviZ_2020.md

 * @canyon289

 ### Tie Votes (1 week)
-In the event of a tie there will be a run-off election.
-The specific timing will depend on the results of the election above.
+In the event of a tie there will be a {ref}`run-off election <run_off_election>`.
+The specific timing will depend on the results of the election initial vote above.
 The tallying will be performed in accordance with `GOVERNANCE.md`

 1. NumFOCUS will email all registered voters a ballot for a vote on tied candidates
 2. At conclusion of election period NumFOCUS will remove the voters identifying information and share the results (most likely in Google Sheets)
     * A table of results will be added to this document

 #### Historical Record
 A tied election was not needed.
 The primary election was decisive.